MicrosoftDocs/visualstudio-docs/docs/profiling/beginners-guide-to-performance-profiling.md

      ![Diagnostics Tools CPU Usage Tab](../profiling/media/diag-tools-cpu-usage-tab.png "DiagToolsCPUUsageTab")

-9. In the CPU timeline, you may choose to select a more specific region you're interested in analyzing (it must be a region that shows profiling data).
+9. If you want to select a more specific region of code to analyze, select a region in the CPU timeline (it must be a region that shows profiling data).

      ![Diagnostics Tools Selecting a Time Segment](../profiling/media/diag-tools-select-time-segment.png "DiagToolsSelectTimeSegment")